Toward Unlimited Self-Learning MCMC with Parallel Adaptive Annealing: NUMERICAL EXPERIMENT

 \subsection{Spectral Analysis}

-Motivated by \citep{luengo2020survey}, we demonstrate real-world Bayesian estimation of a noisy multi-sinusoidal signal; see Supplementary Material \ref{subsec:sensor-problem} for the additional experiment of real-world Bayesian estimation of sensor network localization problems.
+Motivated by \citep{luengo2020survey}, we demonstrate real-world Bayesian estimation of a noisy multi-sinusoidal signal (see Supplementary Material \ref{subsec:sensor-problem} and \ref{subsec:optimization-problem} for the additional experiments of real-world Bayesian estimation of sensor network localization problems and optimization problems with multiple optimal solutions).
 The signal is given by